-1. With the decoder on, insert a small plastic tool into the small opening labeled Reset on the decoder faceplate.
+1. With the decoder on, insert a small plastic tool into the small opening labeled Reset on the Makito X faceplate.

-- 2. Power Reset: For a power reset, press the micro switch (you will feel the button depress) for at least one second and release.
-Be sure to release the button in less than 5 seconds.
-This resets the unit. - -or- - 3.
-Factory Reset: To reset the decoder to its factory default settings, press the micro switch (you will feel the button depress) and hold for five (5) seconds.
+2. System Reset: Press the recessed micro switch (you will feel the button depress) for at least one second and release.
+Be sure to release the button in less than five (5) seconds.

+Factory Reset: Press and hold the recessed micro switch for five (5) seconds.